Shepherds of Good Hope: Staff

 The Shepherds of Good Hope is run by a team of directors, staff, volunteers and donors & partners.
-The shelter is led by a President and CEO.
-Assisting the executive team is a board of directors with eleven members.
-These members manage areas such as treasury, fundraising, accounting and church affiliation.
-The directors, the board and all other employees and volunteers work together to coordinate the management and maintenance of the Shepherds of Good Hope.
+The organization is governed by an eleven-member board of directors that oversees treasury, fundraising, accounting, and church affiliation.

 Volunteers

-In addition to the board of management is the Team of Volunteers who critical to the success of the Shepherds of Good Hope.
+A team of volunteers also assists the organization.
 In 2018, 58,000 hours of work were contributed by over 450 volunteers for the Shepherds of Good Hope.
 Each individual is asked to provide one 4-hour shift per week for 6 months.
 Additionally, clients of the Shepherds of Good Hope put in over 7000 hours of volunteering around the shelter.
-This client-based service encourages clients to develop skills that could lead to future job skills.
 Volunteer tasks are performed around the premises and include working in the Clothing Room, Drop-In Centre, Soup Kitchen, shelters and residences, and Women Stabilization Program as well as helping to put together Christmas Hampers.
 Clients of the Shepherds of Good Hope are also encouraged to help out in the Soup Kitchen and shelter.
 Certain volunteers offer their services in their specialization to the Shepherds.
 These include barbers, cooks, beauticians, musicians, and yoga instructors.